 The Lion Group Charter for Corporate Behavior and the Behavioral Guidelines form the foundation of the Lion Group’s compliance framework.
 The Corporate Ethics Committee, chaired by the director responsible for corporate ethics, works proactively to foster compliance awareness within the Lion Group.
 The Lion Group Charter for Corporate Behavior and the Behavioral Guidelines are distributed in pamphlet form to all employees and publicly available on Lion’s website.

-Moreover, we established the LION Anti-Bribery Principles in January 2019 in light of developments around the world related to strengthening legal regulations against acts of bribery and corruption.
+The Lion Group has established the LION Anti-Bribery Principles in light of developments around the world related to the strengthening of legal regulations against acts of bribery and corruption.
+Regarding taxation, the Group has established the Lion Group Tax Policy, stipulating that the Group shall practice highly transparent tax treatment and appropriately fulfill its tax obligations.

-Lion conducts periodic e-learning and other training every six months.
-Topics covered in 2019 included a declaration of committing to the Charter for Corporate Behavior, the basics of labor management, the workplace environment and compliance (including harassment prevention), Lion’s conceptual approach to quality, information security and basic knowledge of insider trading regulations.
-We also provided new training regarding human rights, bribery and safety (including occupational accidents), in which 100% of employees participated.
+Lion conducts periodic e-learning.
+Topics covered in the mandatory Lion Career Village (LCV) e-learning curriculum in 2020 included a declaration of commitment to the Lion Group Charter for Corporate Behavior and other aspects of compliance (including harassment prevention), Lion’s conceptual approach to quality, social media-related risks, information management, basic knowledge of insider trading regulations, human rights, bribery and safety (including occupational accidents).

 Compliance Awareness Survey